Why Checklists Matter

 Levels

 You need at least one complete, playable level.
 Not a test scene with grey boxes — an actual level that a stranger could pick up and play from start to finish.
-If you are building a game with multiple levels, make sure the first one teaches the player how to play without a wall of text.
+If you're building a game with multiple levels, make sure the first one teaches the player how to play without a wall of text.

 Code